GW-HIVE/PredictMod/flask_backend/models/ovarian_rnaseq/README.md

 ## **Training Dataset**
 The dataset consists of patient RNA-Seq profiles, with expression values reported as TPM (Transcripts Per Million).
 TPM was chosen over FPKM because TPM ensures consistency across samples by normalizing for total read counts, making it better suited for cross-sample comparisons.
 Attempts to curated data included Spearman Correlation, Volcano plots, and PCA.
 Current feature selection based on the top features exhibiting the highest range dispersion.

+Gene expression used for final Model have appeared to pick up genes that could potentially be of additional research (FASTA file with genes within the fasta zipped file)

 ---

 ## **Classifier and Predictor**